About the Computer Science Research Centre (CSRC)

 The goal of project BioMeld is to design and manufacture a biohybrid catheter that would be small and flexible enough to gain access to hard-to-reach areas and deliver drugs on site.
 In order to achieve this, we will develop a modelling and simulation framework, test it and optimise it by developing a reconfigurable modular biohybrid machine (BHM catheter, and group the necessary manufacturing equipment into a biointelligent manufacturing cell (BIMC).
 This project is a collaboration with the Unconventional Computing Laboratory.

 For further information, contact Dr Michail-Antisthenis Tsompanas.

 CURE (EU Horizon 2020, 2020-2022)

-The CURE (Copernicus for Urban Resilience in Europe) project aims to make effective use of the Copernicus satellite constellation data.
-A team of ten international partners will develop new services for urban resilience, including climate change adaptation/mitigation, energy and economy, as well as healthy cities and social environments in various EU cities.
-This project is a collaboration with the Faculty’s Centre for Sustainable Planning and Environments.
+The CURE (Copernicus for Urban Resilience in Europe) project aimed to make effective use of the Copernicus satellite constellation data.
+A team of ten international partners developed new services for urban resilience, including climate change adaptation/mitigation, energy and economy, as well as healthy cities and social environments in various EU cities.
+This completed project was a collaboration with the Centre for Sustainable Planning and Environments.